C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 **5. How are the contributions credited?**

-**Now think about how information technologies bring together networks of users and enable the formation of communities.**
+**Now think about how information technologies bring together networks of users and enable the formation of communities.
+Ask yourself the question: would these contributions be possible without the existence of a website?
+How could the users have been involved in this case?
+Would they be able to contribute their knowledge?
+In what delays?
+Where?**

-### 1.c Describing maps in the archive
-**Now it is time to get an idea of the information you find at the level of the map: this information should allow you to contextualize the creation and availability of the maps, and evaluate them as historical sources.
-The existence and the quality of systematic descriptions of archival resources, in this case maps, is the added value hidden in the mediation of the archive.
-It is an essential element for historians who rely on it to contextualize and evaluate their sources.**

-Compare topographic maps which you can find on [Kartenforum](https://kartenforum.slub-dresden.de/){:target="_blank"} and on [Arcanum](https://maps.arcanum.com/en/){:target="_blank"}. **Pick one map you find interesting** in each of these repositories.
-What kind of additional information you can you find for each map (date of publication, date of digitization, publisher, author...)
-Is there information that you would need but is missing?
-If so, why might that be?
-What are advantages and disadvantages of these two online libraries concerning accessibility (e.g. can you access the maps easily, download them and reuse them for your own analysis?
-What research might be done with the maps provided?

 ### Reading/viewing suggestions of: Acceding to maps in the digital age: the mediation of the online repository